To find out more, including how to control cookies, see here:

 Transport.
 In theory you could ride your bike to the meetings, take off the relevant road stuff and race it.
 In reality these days it will normally involve a van of some sort or at least a car and trailer.
 Gives you somewhere to sleep and saves you putting a tent up in a gale at Snetterton in the dark.
 A van really is a better proposition and gives you the option of towing your £100 ebay bargain caravan as well.

+All orders will be held until the next production run.
 We are not currently offering postage options on orders.
 Any orders placed will need to be collected from a race meeting.
 Dismiss